volodymyrhudyma/blog/content/blog/what-are-proptypes-in-react-and-are-they-still-needed.md

 ---
-title: What Are PropTypes In React And Are They Still Needed?
+title: PropTypes In React.
+Are They Still Needed?
 tag:
   - React
 promote: false